kamailio/kamailio-docs/kamailio-kemi-framework/docs/modules.md

   * <a target='_blank' href='https://kamailio.org/docs/modules/devel/modules/kemi.html'>📖 kamailio.cfg::module::kemi.html</a>

-Functions exported by `kemix` module are available in KEMI language under `KSR.kx`.
-They aim to provide a convenient way to retrieve string, boolean or integer values for most commonly used variables or runtime environment attributes.
+Functions exported by `kemix` module and available in KEMI language under `KSR.kx`.
+They aim to provide a convenient way to retrieve string or integer values for most commonly used variables or runtime environment attributes.

 Exported functions: